jonnes-nascimento/pic12f683_ext_int_hal/README.md

 PIC12F683 External Interrupt HAL Example Project **(DRAFT)**

+*** Work in Progress *** <br />

 Wrote on MPLab X IDE v5.50
 Compiled with Microchip XC8 v2.32

-Note:
-This is a work in progress.
-The code has been written as a basis of the study of microcontrollers drivers.
+This work has been written as a basis for the study of microcontrollers drivers and is based mainly on Jacob Beningo's book <a target="_blank" href="https://www.amazon.com/Reusable-Firmware-Development-Practical-Approach/dp/1484232968">Reusable Firmware Development</a>.
+Apress.
+2017.

 Author: Eng.
-Jonnes Nascimento.
+Jonnes F. Nascimento.
 2021